mihirp1998/VADER/readme.md

 ### 📺 Inference
+Please run `accelerate config` as the first step to configure accelerator settings.
+If you are not familiar with the accelerator configuration, you can refer to VADER-VideoCrafter [documentation](documentation/VADER-VideoCrafter.md).

 Assuming you are in the `VADER/` directory, you are able to do inference using the following commands:
 ```bash
 cd VADER-VideoCrafter